UofT-DSI/visualization/02-assignments/assignment_4.md

 ### Requirements:
 - We will finish this class by giving you the chance to use what you have learned in a practical context, by creating data visualizations from raw data.
-- Choose a dataset of interest from the City of Toronto’s Open Data Portal (https://www.toronto.ca/city-government/data-research-maps/open-data/) or Ontario’s Open Data Catalogue (https://data.ontario.ca/).
+- Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
-- Using Python and one other data visualization software (Excel or free alternative, Tableau Public, R, any other tool you prefer), create two distinct visualizations from your dataset of choice.
+- Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     - What software did you use to create your data visualization?
     - Who is your intended audience?